 In recent news, you may have seen speculations that the likes of Facebook and Apple are using your mobile phones to record what you say without your permission.
 Within this article, we take a look at if this information is true or if it’s just a myth.

-Is your phone listening to you for ads?
+Is your phone listening to you?

 Seeing advertisements for things you have just talked about, doesn’t necessarily mean that your phone is listening in on what you are saying.
 Instead, things like tracking technologies within web cookies are being used to collect data regarding our browsing activities online.